kimmobrunfeldt/basicbro/readme.md

         - Check function start_timer() in bot.py to see how new timers are added.

     - Using logger: (logger.py)
-        - Check PerusBot in bot.py, method __init__ and look how it sets up its logger, the same way, you could add a new log.
+        - Check BroBot class in bot.py, method __init__ and look how it sets up its logger, the same way, you could add a new log.